XiaoMi/mace/docs/getting_started/how_to_build.rst

 =============

-``build`` command will generate the static/shared library, model files and header files and packaged as ``build/${library_name}/libmace_${library_name}.tar.gz``.
+``build`` command will generate the static/shared library, model files and header files and package them as ``build/${library_name}/libmace_${library_name}.tar.gz``.

 -  The generated ``static`` libraries are organized as follows,